Hôpital Saint-Jacques (Nantes): Developments from 1844 to 1914

 In 1844, the land of La Gréneraie, to the east of the hospital, was acquired.
 There, a farm was built and began operations with a workforce made up largely of able-bodied old people and quiet lunatics.
 By 1935, 70 people were still working on the farm, which ceased to operate after the Second World War.
 The farm housed cows, pigs, poultry, and a horse to pull the hospital hearse.
 Around 1885, the Count of Novion built a manor house on adjoining land, the Hôtel de la Gréneraie, which was acquired by Hôpital Saint-Jacques in 1914.
 It was used as a residence for the chief physicians, and later as a training center for nursing staff.

 The insane population increases.
-Until 1859, it was possible to admit a family member for the sole reason that he or she represented a nuisance or a maintenance cost deemed too high, a reason that could be used by the mayor of the commune of residence.
+Until 1859, it was possible to admit a family member for the sole reason that they represented a nuisance or a maintenance cost deemed too high, a reason that could be used by the mayor of the commune of residence.
 In 1855, the Prefect of Loire-Atlantique called all mayors to order, and in 1859 a prefectural decree tightened the grounds for internment.
 Only those presenting a danger to public order, or physically endangering those around them, could be admitted.

 The insane ward was designed to house 400 people, but by 1862 it was accommodating 600.
 The reopening of the Hôtel-Dieu in 1863 was not enough to relieve Saint-Jacques.
 The idea was to create a "colonie hospice", a branch of the hospital far from the city, to house "non-dangerous lunatics, as well as foundlings raised in the countryside and destitute or infirm old people".
 The plan for the new facility was inspired by that of the Hôpital Saint-Jacques.
 After the failure of this project, expansion work on the existing pavilions was undertaken, but was insufficient.